iris-connect/eps/README.md

 ## Deployment

 You can easily deploy the server as a service using `systemd` or Docke.
 Specific documentation coming up soon.

+# Feedback

+If you have any questions [just contact us](mailto:iris@steiger-stiftung.de).

+# Participation

+We are happy about your contribution to the project!
+In order to ensure compliance with the licensing conditions and the future development of the project, we require a signed contributor license agreement (CLA) for all contributions in accordance with the [Harmony standard](http://selector.harmonyagreements.org).
+Please sign the corresponding document for [natural persons](.clas/IRIS Gateway-Individual.pdf) or for [organizations](.clas/IRIS Gateway-Entity.pdf) and send it to [us](mailto:iris@steiger-stiftung.de).